satvikxbansal/Spotter--Mediapipe-/README.md

 Do not create a second pose pipeline for plans.
 Do not duplicate rep counting for plans.
 Do not put planning rules inside `TrainerSessionView`.
+Do not let plan editing violate equipment, difficulty, movement-pattern, or camera-switch constraints.

 ## Project Structure